fitoskalante/Coderschool/README.md

-Hello world
+Hello World!
-this is Ricardo from another planet.
+This is the 3rd project of the first week CoderSchool coding bootcamp 2019.